GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 When a channel contains streams with ids above the client's unidirectional MAX_STREAMS, the server MUST NOT instruct the client to join that channel and SHOULD send a STREAMS_BLOCKED frame, as described in Sections 4.6 and 19.14 of {{RFC9000}}.

-If the client is already joined to a channel that carries streams that exceed or will soon exceed the client's unidirectional MAX_STREAMS, the server MUST send a MC_CHANNEL_LEAVE frame.
+If the client is already joined to a channel that carries streams that exceed or will soon exceed the client's unidirectional MAX_STREAMS, the server SHOULD send a MC_CHANNEL_LEAVE frame.

 If a client receives a STREAM frame with an ID above its MAX_STREAMS on a channel, the client MAY increase its unidirectional MAX_STREAMS to a value greater than the new ID and send an update to the server, otherwise it MUST drop the packet and leave the channel with reason Max Streams Exceeded.